Case Study·

 1. The prompt is the product

 The quality of SQL generation depends almost entirely on the system prompt.
 Including the full schema, domain-specific hints, and few-shot examples made the difference between "sometimes works" and "reliably useful."
-We dynamically build the prompt from the Django model metadata, so it stays in sync with schema changes automatically.
+As shown in the code above, we dynamically build the prompt from Django model metadata, so it stays in sync with schema changes automatically.
+No manual updates when a column is added or renamed.

 2. Start local, scale to cloud